 Part II.
 Lifelong Learning and Self-Assessment

-more than 100 eCME lectures totaling more than 50 hours of Category 1 SA-CME credit.
-This course library is refreshed yearly with new presentations from the ASNR Annual Meeting, and credit is earned upon completing an online quiz covering the lecture content.
+- More than 100 eCME lectures totaling more than 50 hours of AMA PRA Category 1 CreditTM and SA-CME credit.
+This course library is refreshed regularly with new presentations from the ASNR Annual Meeting and other content.

 Part III.
 Cognitive Expertise